CISecurity/ArtifactExpressions/ArtifactTypes/windows/windows.lockoutpolicyobject.md

 - set

 ### Generated Content
+#### equal, equals, not equal, equal_to, less than, less than or equal, greater than, greater than or equal
 #### XCCDF+AE
 This is what the AE check looks like, inside a Rule, in the XCCDF